 CBD can be produced from both flowering marijuana and industrial hemp plants.

 Flowering marijuana plants produce CBD that contains enough THC to get the user high.
-This type of CBD is only legal to buy and possess if you are a medical marijuana user approved by the New Mexico Department of Public Health.
+This type of CBD is only legal to buy in states with legalized marijuana.

 Hundreds of entrepreneurs jumped at the opportunity to produce CBD.
 Unfortunately, this means it can sometimes be challenging to find a reliable supplier of quality CBD in New Mexico.